Seanmatthews/laplace_filter/README.md

 ### No weird input sizes

-The methods used for grid and block size calculation may fail on uncommon input sizes (for example, 511x512).
+The methods used for grid and block size calculation may fail on uncommon input sizes (for example, 512x511).
 This is an edge case I did not get to.

+### Implicitly thresholded result

+The Laplacian kernel, while a zero sum operator, can produce negative values in the reult matrix.
+Typically, you would search for the zero-crossings in this matrix and set those locations to 1 (or 255, etc).
+Since this is for demonstration purposes, I implicitly clip the negative values to 0 and I don't scale the result to the [0, 255] range.
+I do this because 1) OpenCV does not display negative values, 2) you essentially get a zero crossing "plus" with this method-- the edges between negative and positive values are shown, but so are any large areas of positive values, and 3) the result looks nice!
+Regardless, the program demonstrates the speedy application of a Laplacian operator on an image.